 - Target User Info: if the UAV-C identifier is known (e.g., received in step 2 or pre-configured), the UAV uses it as the target user info.
 If the UAV-C identifier is not available, Target User Info is not included in the DCR and service-oriented link established as described in TS 23.287 [8] clause 6.3.3.1 is performed.

-- UAS Service Identifier: this identifier is equivalent to V2X Service Type (see TS 23.287 [8]]).
+- C2 Communication Service Identifier: this identifier is equivalent to V2X Service Type (see TS 23.287 [8]]).
 It may be preconfigured or derived from the UAV's CAA-Level UAV ID.
 It is used during the discovery of the C2 peer (UAV/UAV-C) with service-oriented method (e.g., for dynamic UAV-UAV-C pairing).

-Editor's note: Further details on discovery are FFS in coordination with SA2.

-NOTE 1: The final choice of identities in the DCR will need to be aligned with SA2.

 4. The UAV and UAV-C may perform a mutual authentication before next step as described in TS 33.536 [6] if the pairing is pre-determined with security credentials (e.g., long term key) pre-configured.
 This step is skipped if UAV/UAV-C have valid key material (e.g., KNRP and KNRP ID pair).

 5. The UAV and UAV-C establishes the security for the PC5 link as described in TS 33.536 [6].
 The UAV and UAV-C establish the security based on the security information (i.e., key material) received from step 2 or key material derived from a prior mutual authentication.